wavemotionio/ado-areapaths/README.md

 # Development Notes

 ## To Dos
+1. Save user settings
 1. Update to support other projects types other than SCRUM (additional work item types)
-1. Save user settings
-1. Export data
 1. Update devDeps
 ```